Dievturība: Revival

 In the 1990s, Dievturība in Latvia became strongly influenced by returning members of the émigré movement.
 These generally favoured a strict adherence to the writings of Ernests Brastiņš, which sometimes was in conflict with the interests of younger neopagans, and some of the people who had been interested in the movement in the 1980s left.
-The movement was nevertheless able to renew its activities and become a part of the European intellectual neopagan current.
+The movement was nevertheless able to renew its activities and become a part of the European cultural neopagan current.
 At the beginning of the 2000s, there were 16 active groups in Latvia.
 Most of them were gathered under the LDS but some were independent.
 Among the points of disagreement within the movement are to what extent the material from the interwar era should be followed, and what the relationship should be between Dievturība and Christianity, with some adherents arguing that the two can be combined.

-The Lokstene Shrine of Dievturi was inaugurated on 6 May 2017 and is operated by the LDS.
+The Svēte Shrine as the main sacred site in Southern Latvia since 2001 holds Dievturi rituals in Jelgava.
+The Lokstene Shrine of Dievturi was inaugurated on May 6, 2017 and is operated by the LDS.
 It was financed by the entrepreneur Dagnis Čākurs and is located on a small island in the Daugava river, close to the town Pļaviņas.